 There’s nothing worse than dealing with an application plagued by bugs.
 Too many can ruin even the most innovative of concepts.
 That’s why bug tracking systems are so critical to dev teams.
 Thanks to them, bugs can be found and fixed quickly and efficiently.
 Dev teams benefit from the organization these systems provide, and users benefit from the results.

 If you haven’t implemented a bug tracking system into your team, consider the benefits below.

 With a tracking system in place, teams can better monitor their workflow and to-dos.
-Better time management means team members can make room for proactive testing of the product for bugs and other issues.
+Better time management means team members can make room for proactive product testing for bugs and other issues.
 Rather than letting a bunch of little mistakes show up in the production phase, teams can resolve them preemptively.

-Because bug tracking systems can include the entire team during quality assurance checks, Product, Stakeholders, and other divisions can contribute to reviewing and catching bugs.
+Because bug tracking systems can include the entire team during quality assurance checks, Product, Stakeholders, and other divisions can review and catch bugs.
 Having early, active input from a variety of sources also helps reduce revisions later on.

 If you join a project already in progress, a data-rich tracking system will help you get up to speed much faster.
 A quick review of your team’s notes will let you know what kind of progress and pain points have occurred to date.

 But bug tracking systems do more than serve as a log for the project; they also provide crucial data for drawing insights about your team’s work process.

 Depending on the project, you will want to analyze your workflow from a few standpoints.
 Consider questions like the following when drawing conclusions: